jorahty/slime/README.md

 - Start drawing shapes on the Client
 - Setup Matter.js on the Server
 - Start rendering state from Matter.js world on Server
+- eslint
+- basic tests — start very basic. just something that proves everything isn't entirely broken and has some code coverage